Protect Our Native Vultures

 Though tragic, the sudden decimation of international vulture species underscores how fragile our local population’s stability truly is, and it provides us with a cautionary tale of the impact that vultures’ absence can create.
 The estimated human health cost of vultures’ decline is $1.5 billion annually (Ogada et al., 2011).
 Vulture conservation is a matter of ecological, human, and economic health; in areas where vultures are absent, contagious diseases—like rabies—run rampant.

-As their populations grow, so too do reported incidents of human-wildlife conflicts.
-This page seeks to provide a comprehensive, research-backed resource for all things vulture, including everything from their natural history to effective ways of managing potential human-vulture conflict.
+As their populations grow, so too do reported incidents of human-wildlife interactions.
+This page seeks to provide a comprehensive, research-backed resource for all things vulture, including everything from their natural history to effective ways of managing human-vulture interactions.

 Meet Your Vultures